 All information is accurate as of the writing of this article.
 This list may include firms that have a business relationship with SmartAsset, in which SmartAsset is compensated for lead referrals.
 Such relationships have no impact on our rankings, and firms are included and ranked based strictly on the above criteria.

 Patton, Albertson & Miller Group

-Patton, Albertson & Miller Group, LLC (PAM Group) says it’s focused on assisting “affluent individuals and families throughout the U.S.” with their financial situations.
+Patton, Albertson & Miller Group (PAM Group) says it’s focused on assisting “affluent individuals and families throughout the U.S.” with their financial situations.
 Although this fee-only firm is primarily committed to serving those with a high net worth, it also works with corporations and charitable organizations.
-PAM Group requires at least $1 million in investable assets to begin a relationship, though accounts with less than that may just be charged an additional or minimum annual fee.
+PAM Group doesn't require a stated minimum investment to begin a relationship, though accounts with less assets may be charged an additional or minimum annual fee.

 PAM Group boasts several financial certifications, including certified financial planners (CFPs), chartered financial analysts (CFAs) and chartered retirement planning counselors (CRPCs).

 Patton, Albertson & Miller Group Background

-Founded in 2015, Patton, Albertson & Miller Group, LLC quickly grew to be a large advisory firm.
+Founded in 2015, Patton, Albertson & Miller Group quickly grew to be a large advisory firm.
 The firm is a subsidiary of the holding company Focus Operation, LLC.

 Patton, Albertson & Miller Group offers a variety services, depending on what you’re most in need of in your current financial situation.
 Its services include: